• Skip to main content

 Final Thoughts

-For me, the PPS does not make the ideal concealed carry pistol based on the magazine release.
+For me, the PPS does not make the ideal concealed carry pistol based solely on the magazine release.
 It simply doesn’t work for me.
 However, that doesn’t mean it will not work for you.
-If it does, then this gun should be on your (very) short list of guns to try.
+If it does, then this gun should be on your (very) shortlist of guns to try.

 Disclosures

-Any time I provide you with a product review, I want you to know what potential biases and conflicts of interests may be in play.
+Any time I provide you with a product review, I want you to know what potential biases and conflicts of interest may be in play.

 Walther is not a sponsor or advertiser, nor am I in any discussions with them to be one.
 No requests, promises or payments were made by any party to produce a “positive” review.